Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 ## Predicates

-I've spent a lot of time moaning about TypeScript, lets take a reprieve while I show you a reason to love it.
+I've spent a lot of time moaning about TypeScript

+Let's take a break, and I'll show you a reason to love it.

 A type predicate is a function that tests whether a value is the type it's supposed to be.

 A type predicate for Dog, might look like this.

-Let's just take a seond to appreciate how asthetic this is.
+Let's just take a second to appreciate how aesthetic this is.

-TypeScript is, in my opinion, the prettiest of modern languages, and...
+TypeScript is, in my opinion, the prettiest of all modern languages, and...

 Hang on...

-Why do we test if the Object is null after we know its an object?
+Why do we test if the value is null after we know it's an object?

-Suprise
+Surprise!

 ## Null

 Null, in any language, can absolutely get in the bin.

-Sorry.
+Sorry, not sorry.

 In TypeScript, null is an object that represents nothing.